Sunset Boulevard (musical): Touring productions

 The first national US tour in 1996 starring Linda Balgord ended in early 1997 after only a handful of venues due to exorbitant costs involved in transporting the set.
 Lloyd Webber called in director Susan H. Schulman to design a scaled-down production, with Petula Clark once again in the lead opposite Lewis Cleale as Joe.
 This production featured Anthony Powell's costumes, a slightly modified libretto by Schulman and Don Black and a new, more tour-friendly set by Derek McLane.
 The revised production, opening in Pittsburgh about a year after the closing of the original tour in Chicago, went on the road for almost two years, though it avoided the cities covered by the previous tour.

 In August 2001, a UK tour commenced in Plymouth starring Faith Brown as Norma, opposite Earl Carpenter as Joe, and Michael Bauer reprising his West End performance as Max.
 The production had a completely new set, much simpler than the original London set, although the overall production remained closer to the original staging than the revamped US national tour.
 Carpenter left midway through the tour and was replaced by Jeremy Finch, who had previously understudied the role.
 The tour finished in late 2002 in Manchester and met with both excellent reviews and respectable ticket sales.

 Ria Jones, who originated the role of Norma Desmond in the 1991 Sydmonton Workshop and understudied Glenn Close in the 2016 London revival, led a production opening at Leicester's Curve Theatre on 16 September 2017 for a two-week run before embarking on a UK national tour.
-Starring opposite Jones as Norma was Danny Mac as Joe Gillis.
+Danny Mac was Joe.
 The tour, directed by Curve artistic director Nikolai Foster, transferred the musical into a Hollywood sound stage setting, designed by Colin Richmond, with acclaimed use of vintage archive film and projections designed by Douglas O'Connell.